 Sheffield chef gets cookery tips from Jamie Oliver

-A cook has learned how to make delicious dishes from surplus food, thanks to help from celebrity chef Jamie Oliver.
+A Sheffield cook learned how to make delicious dishes from surplus food – thanks to help from celebrity chef Jamie Oliver.

 Stephan Moss, a community cook from Impact Living in Sheffield, has taken part in the Tesco Community Cookery School with Jamie Oliver.